Partial Quantifier Elimination By Certificate Clauses: An Experiment With FIFO Buffers

 \subsection{Buffer description}

-In this section, we give an example of bug detection by property generation for a FIFO buffer called \fifo.
+In this section, we give an example of bug detection by invariant generation for a FIFO buffer called \fifo.
 Let $n$ be the number of elements of \fifo and \data denote the data buffer of \fifo.
 Let each $\data[i],i=1,\dots,n$ have $p$ bits and be an integer where $0 \leq \data[i] < 2^p$.
 A fragment of the Verilog code describing \fifo is shown in Fig~\ref{fig:bug}.
 This fragment has a buggy line marked with an asterisk.
-In the correct version without the marked line, a new element $\mi{dataIn}$ is added to \data if the \ti{write} flag is on and \fifo currently holds less than $n$ elements.
+In the correct version without the marked line, a new element $\mi{dataIn}$ is added to \data if the \ti{write} flag is on and \fifo holds less than $n$ elements.
 Since \data can have any combination of numbers, all \data states are supposed to be reachable.

-However, due to the bug, the number $\mi{Val}$ cannot appear in \data (here $\mi{Val}$ is some constant $0\!<\!\mi{Val}\!<\!
-2^p$).
+However, due to the bug, the number $\mi{Val}$ cannot appear in \data.
+(Here $\mi{Val}$ is some constant \mbox{$0\!<\!\mi{Val}\!<\!
+2^p$}.
+We assume that the buffer elements are initialized to 0.)
 So, \fifo has a \ti{bug of the second kind} since it cannot reach states where an element of \data equals $\mi{Val}$.
 This bug is hard to detect by random testing because it is exposed only if one tries to add \ti{Val} to \fifo.
-Similarly, it is virtually impossible to guess a bad property of \fifo exposing this bug unless one knows exactly what this bug is.
+Similarly, it is virtually impossible to guess an unwanted invariant of \fifo exposing this bug unless one knows exactly what this bug is.